JuniorCipher/September-Cohort/README.md

 ### Data Analysis

+Several DAX formulas were used in Power BI to create calculated columns that enhanced the analysis.

+1. Creating a Month Column
-This DAX code creates a calculated column called "Month" that converts the numeric month value from the [Date] column into a 3-letter month name.
+This converts the numeric month value into a short month name.

 ```Power Query
 Month =